ethstorage/specs/specs/experimental/inbox-contract.md

 ### L1Block

 The `L1Block` stores Layer 1 (L1) related information on Layer 2 (L2).
-It is extended to also store the inbox address.
+It is extended to store the dynamic inbox address.

 #### batchInbox